 Why Do Chickens Run Before Mating?

 Sometimes, when the hen does not want to mate, she will run away.
 The rooster may chase her, and this is why multiple hens are recommended for each rooster.
 Roosters are generally willing to mate more often than a hens deems necessary.

 How Many Times Can a Rooster Mate in One Day?

 Roosters are highly virile birds.
-They can produce between 100 million and 5 billion sperm during a morning session and still deliver tens of millions of sperm later in the day.
+They can produce between millions of sperm at a near constant rate once they are mature, and the production of new sperm is near-constant.
 A typical rooster can mate between 10 and 20 times each day.

 Roosters are sexually active from several months after birth, and it is their job to ensure the survival of the flock by mating with hens and fertilizing eggs.
-They take this job seriously and may employ courtship rituals such as tidbitting and rooster dancing, although some forego these rituals and try the more direct approach.
+They take this job seriously and may employ courtship rituals such as tidbitting and rooster dancing, although some forgo these rituals and try the more direct approach.
 The rooster will hop on the hen’s back and perform a cloacal kiss, delivering sperm into the oviduct.
-This will fertilize the egg of the day and can fertilize eggs for a week or so afterward.
+This will fertilize her eggs for a period of about 2 to 3 weeks.
 Now you know how chickens mate!

 Looking for more information on roosters?
 Take a look at:

 - 10 Proven Ways to Deal with Aggressive Roosters

 - 8 Ways to Stop a Rooster From Crowing Excessively